uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/attributes/post-ops.rst

 only when the result and the existing data have different magnitudes.
 For all other cases the scale must be `1.0`.

+Additionally, the sum post-op can reinterpret the destination values as a different data type of the same size.
+This may be used to, for example, reinterpret 8-bit signed data as unsigned or vice versa (which requires that values fall within a common range to work).

 The sum post-op replaces

 .. math::